nicholascannon/event-sourced-ecommerce/README.md

 ## Services Overview

 -   **Order Service**: A web API responsible for creating, adding items to, viewing and checking out orders.
--   **Order UI**: A React frontend application for the order service, allows users to interact with the system.
 -   **Checkout Process Manager**: A process manager responsible for executing the checkout flow when orders are checked out.
 -   **Order Read Model Populator**: A read model populator that populates a projection of an Order for query purposes (used by the API).